citp/privacy-policy-historical/p/pr/pre/preachingtoday.com.md

 You can visit and browse CTI's websites without revealing personally identifiable information about yourself.
 You may also choose to disclose personally identifiable information about yourself for the purposes described below.

 **E-mail Newsletters**
-CTI offers free e-mail newsletters.
-We gather e-mail addresses of users who voluntarily subscribe.
-Subscribers may change their subscribed e-mail address, opt-out of receiving special e-mailed offers, or remove themselves from any mailing list by following the instructions contained in every newsletter.
+When you request a free e-mail newsletter from us, we will collect and store your e-mail address to provide you with the requested newsletter.
+We may also send you occasional special offers and information from CTI and other select sources we think would be of interest to you.
+You may change your subscribed e-mail address, opt-out of receiving special e-mailed offers, or remove yourself from any mailing list by following the instructions contained in every newsletter.
+We do not rent, sell, or exchange your e-mail address with any third party except to provide the services you request or as required by law (see "Other Entities" section below).

 **Requests for Magazines, Products or Services**
 When you request a magazine, product, or service from us, we will collect and store your name, address, credit card number, and other basic personally identifiable information to provide you with the requested product or service and for billing purposes.
 We may also offer you, by direct mail, products from CTI and other select sources we think would be of interest to you.